dapphub/keeper/README.md

       }
     }

-This daemon connects to the Ethereum node at `http://localhost:8545` by default.
+By default, the Ethereum node at `http://localhost:8545` is used.
 To change this, please set the variable `ETH_RPC_URL`.

-Currently, only one Ethereum account can be used to publish values, specified by the `ETH_ACCOUNT` variable; this account must be the owner of all the price feeds.
+Currently, only one Ethereum account (specified by the `ETH_ACCOUNT` variable) can be used.
+This account must be the owner of all the price feeds.

-[TODO: Automatically use the correct account for each feed.]
+Each value will be automatically converted into fixed-point notation according to the value of the `type` option for the feed in question.

+Of course, you need to your feed IDs before you can publish to them.
+See <https://github.com/nexusdev/feedbase> for more details.